Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

 - Delete ContentBlocks associated with a template, when the template is deleted ❌
 - Delete ContentBlockData elements associated with a page, when the page is deleted ❌
 - Check if Admin has an un-submitted temporary template ❌
+- Share a page on Facebook ❌
+- Maybe add a timeline/wall component ❌